 Family and Workforce Programs

-Oakridge Neighborhood Family and Workforce Programs serve both residents of Oakridge and the Des Moines metropolitan area, with the goal of moving families to sustained self-sufficiency and self-reliance.
+Oakridge Neighborhood Family and Workforce Programs serve both residents of Oakridge and the Des Moines metropolitan area, with the goal of providing pathways to prosperity and moving families to sustained self-sufficiency and self-reliance.
 Approximately 60 percent of the individuals and families who participate in our programs reside in Oakridge Neighborhood, with 40 percent coming from the community.